VahidTa/firewall_migration_tool/docs/source/index.rst

 |

-Any predefined services that are not included in fwmig, or not defined on destionation vendor (e.g. Palo Alto), will be same as source platform.
-For example, ``junos-who`` may will be the same on output of conversion.
-If there is ``junos`` object that this tool can't convert it, you can find ``Error`` on description of policy that it uses.
+Any predefined services that are not included in fwmig or are not defined on the destination vendor (e.g., Palo Alto) will remain the same as on the source platform.
+For example, if there is an object called ``junos-who`` that this tool cannot convert, you will find an ``Error`` in the description of the policy it uses.

 |